Fernanda Ferreira (psychologist): Biography

+Ferreira was previously an editor of Collabra: Psychology, an open-access psychology journal published by the University of California Press, and is currently a co-Editor-in-Chief of Glossa Psycholinguistics.

-Ferreira was born in Portugal, and raised in Manitoba, Canada.
-She is married to John Henderson, a frequent collaborator and fellow professor at the University of California, Davis.
-They met whilst they both read at University of Massachusetts, Amherst.
-Her younger brother, Victor Ferreira, is also a psycholinguist, and a Professor of Psychology at the University of California, San Diego.
+She is married to John Henderson, a collaborator and fellow professor at the University of California, Davis.
+Her brother, Victor Ferreira, is also a psycholinguist, and a Professor at the University of California, San Diego.

 Research

-Ferreira's research seeks to investigate the processes which allows for efficient comprehension and production of speech.
-One of Ferreira's theoretical contributions to the field of syntactic processing and representation is the Good Enough theory of sentence processing.
-Good Enough theory posits that listeners, when processing linguistic input, engage in satisficing rather than constructing fully detailed representations.
+Ferreira's research investigates the processes allowing for efficient comprehension and production of speech.
+One such theoretical contribution to the is the Good Enough theory of sentence processing, which posits that listeners, when processing linguistic input, engage in satisficing rather than constructing detailed representations.
 That is, the language processing system develops partial or superficial representations, which are "good enough" for the task they are meant to perform.

 Further, these representations, which may be inaccurate when dealing with difficult input (e.g. garden path sentences), may persist after syntactic reanalysis.
 Ferreira's work on comprehension errors in adults reading passive sentences further supports the Good Enough model.
 This model of syntactic representation challenged the theories that held that sentence processing mechanisms generated fully complete and accurate representations.

-Among her methodological contributions is the auditory moving-window technique, which was used to assess influences of prosody, lexical frequency, and syntactic complexity in spoken-language comprehension.
+One of Ferreira's methodological contributions is the auditory moving-window technique, which was used to assess influences of prosody, lexical frequency, and syntactic complexity in spoken-language comprehension.

-Books

-Fodor, J. D. & Ferreira, F. (Eds.)
-(1998).
-Reanalysis in sentence processing.
-Springer Verlag.

-Henderson, J., & Ferreira, F. (Eds.)
-(2004).
-The interface of language, vision, and action: Eye movements and the visual world.
-Psychology Press.

-Henderson, J. M., Singer, M., & Ferreira, F. (Eds.).
-(1995).
-Reading and language processing.
-Psychology Press.